 Good news!
 You don’t have to be a psychologist to stage a successful emotional appeal to your potential customers.
 Many successful marketers use these strategies to great effect.
 With a bit of research and experimentation – you can too.

 An important component of successful marketing is understanding how and why people think and act in certain ways.
 All of your marketing efforts should stem from this understanding.
 If, for example, you’re a content marketer creating an infographic, your efforts will be far more successful if you begin with your end consumer in mind.
-Who are they and why should they care about your infographic?
+Who are they, and why should they care about your infographic?
 What action(s) do you want them to take as a result of the infographic?
 Is progress measurable?

 Reverse engineering this process can be illuminating.
 At this point, you may be thinking that this is all very obvious.
-But how well do you truly understand your customer?
+But how well do you truly understand your customers?
 Are they a two-dimensional idea or a three-dimensional person?
 What motivates them to make a decision?

 Understanding how people operate can be the difference between good marketing and great marketing.